 - Overall Development: Gross motor skills are essential for a child’s overall development.
 The World Health Organization (WHO) emphasizes that these skills are critical for fundamental movement abilities, such as running, jumping, and throwing, which are the building blocks for more complex physical activities later in life.
 Developing these skills early on sets the stage for future success in sports, recreational activities, and everyday tasks.

 - Fosters Imagination through Story Telling and Active Play

-- Encourages Problem Solving and Critical Thinking (e.g. how am I going to climb over this log?)
+- Encourages Problem-Solving and Critical Thinking (e.g., how will I climb over this log?)

 - Hones Risk Taking Skills

 - Ignites a Sense of Awe and Wonder about the Nature World

 - Better Sleep